feloundou/personal-page/content/post/multiple-experts-multiple-objectives/index.md

 Because the two (or three if you count the encoder and decoder as separate) networks train concurrently, we want to make sure incentives are well-aligned.
 Simply, the numerator is the VQ-VAE objective, and the denominator is the policy loss.

-The first term of the numerator is a reconstruction loss to encourage the encoder and decoder to communicate effectively through good latent representations.
+As discussed briefly above, The first term of the numerator is a reconstruction loss to encourage the encoder and decoder to communicate effectively through good latent representations.
 Then there is an L2 loss from the encoder output that incentives the encoder to make representations that are close to the embeddings.
 There is also an L2 loss from the decoder output that incentives the embeddings to stay close to the encoder representations.
 Lastly, the denominator is the policy loss which makes the actions more likely when the clustering algorithm is more confident about the context.
 All these moving parts are trained simultaneously.